Alternative Names: None

 Suggested experience: Any

-Distance from: From Lairg follow the A838 towards Kinlochbervie and then turn left onto the A894.
+Travel directions: From Lairg follow the A838 towards Kinlochbervie and then turn left onto the A894.
 Follow this for some miles and then take the second on the right, this is signed Fanagmore and Tarbet.
 Follow the road past the turnings for Tarbet on the left and further on the turning on the right for Foindle.
 Shortly after passing a right turn saying no unauthorised access there will be a crossroads.
 Continue straight on and down towards the bay but park before you get to the slip on the right.
 This is a very long and winding route over single track roads but very beautiful as you pass many small inland lochs.
 Google

 Parking directions: Fishermen tend to park in the area just immediately above the slip, therefore I would avoid this so you don't upset the locals.
 There is another parking space a little further up slightly around the corner.